 This is a guide on Wyvern Riding, a new mechanic introduced in Monster Hunter Rise (MH Rise).
 If you want a tutorial guide on how to ride monsters as well as the controls, read on!

 List of Contents

 The mounting from past games has been completely replaced with Wyvern Riding.
-Not only will you ride monsters this time, but you also have to control them as well.
-This introduces new things to master and techniques to learn!
+Not only will you be able to ride monsters this time, but you also have to control them as well.
+This introduces new opportunities in dealing large amounts of damage!